Gacrux: Nomenclature

 γ Crucis (Latinised to Gamma Crucis) is the star's Bayer designation.
 Gacrux is currently at roughly 60° south declination.
 It was known and visible to the ancient Greeks and Romans as it was visible north of 40° latitude because of the precession of equinoxes.
-Oddly, it lacked a traditional name.
+It lacked a Western traditional name.
 The astronomer Ptolemy counted it as part of the constellation of Centaurus.
-The name Gacrux was coined by astronomer Elijah Hinsdale Burritt (1794-1838) as a contraction of the Bayer designation.
+The name Gacrux was coined by modern navigators as a contraction of the Bayer designation no later than the 1940s.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN, which included Gacrux for this star.

-In Chinese astronomy, Gamma Crucis was known as 十字架一 (Shí Zì Jià yī, the First Star of Cross).
+In Chinese astronomy, Gamma Crucis is known as 十字架一 (Shí Zì Jià yī, the First Star of Cross).

-The people of Aranda and Luritja tribe around Hermannsburg, Central Australia named Iritjinga, "The Eagle-hawk", a quadrangular arrangement comprising Gacrux, Delta Crucis (Imai), Gamma Centauri (Muhilfain) and Delta Centauri (Ma Wei).
+The people of Aranda and Luritja tribe around Hermannsburg, Central Australia named Iritjinga, "The Eagle-hawk", a quadrangular arrangement comprising Gacrux, Delta Crucis (Imai), Gamma Centauri (Muhlifain) and Delta Centauri (Ma Wei).
 To the Boorong clan of the Wergaia, this star is known as Bunya.

 Among Portuguese-speaking peoples, especially in Brazil, it is also named Rubídea (or Ruby-like), in reference to its colour.